pipelight/pipelight/ROADMAP.md

 We need to use the kernel here because implementing our own queue could lead to read/write concurrency on process input/output.

+# Feat `no-log`

+Add a _no-log_ cli parameter to run a pipeline silently without producing any logs on filesystem.